 About the Author

-Kelly Anne White is author of The Legend of the Fairy Stones, The Bible Adventure Book of Scavenger Hunts, and other books for kids.
-Kelly has edited hundreds of books in nearly every genre for HarperCollins, Kirkus Media, and Christian Editor Connection.
-She continues to work for high-profile publishers such as Callisto Media and Guideposts Books.
-Prior to her ventures into book publishing, Kelly spent fifteen years near the tippy-top of the masthead as executive editor of Girls’ Life magazine.
-She is an instructor for The PEN Institute and a lesson designer on SchoolhouseTeachers.com.
-Kelly is on staff at the central Enoch Pratt Free Library (pictured right), and she conducts courses in professional studies at Morgan State University in Baltimore.
-Kelly is represented by literary agency Legacy Management.
+Kelly Anne White is the award-winning author of The Legend of the Fairy Stones, The Bible Adventure Book of Scavenger Hunts, and other books for kids.
+Kelly has edited hundreds of books in nearly every genre for HarperCollins, Kirkus Editorial, Christian Editor Connection, and more.
+Prior to her ventures into book publishing, Kelly was longtime Executive Editor of Girls’ Life magazine.
+She continues to edit for high-profile publishers such as Guideposts Books, Scribe Media, and Rockridge Press.
+She is an instructor for The PEN Institute, and she conducts publishing courses at Morgan State University.
+Kelly is a lesson designer on SchoolhouseTeachers.com and a contributor to Clubhouse magazine.
+She is a program mentor for the American Folklore Society, and she is actively involved in the Chincoteague Storytelling Guild.
+Kelly is a member of the Society of Children's Book Writers and Illustrators.
+She is represented by literary agency Legacy Management.

 Midst midnight mist of long ago...